 "The Enemy of My Enemy is My Friend: Threat Perception, Crime, and Support for U.S. Military Bases Abroad" (with Myunghee Lee and Charmaine Willis)

-"Understanding Public Reactions to Political Scandals: Results from a Series of Experiments" (with Anand E. Sokhey)
+"Understanding Public Reactions to Political Scandals: Results from a Series of Experiments" (with Anand Edward Sokhey)